 - Cut the log into 12 rounds

-- Press the rounds into the tart moulds, working the dough out from the middle to the edges of the cupcake tin
+- Press the rounds into a tart mold or muffin tin, working the dough out from the middle to the edges of the cupcake tin

 - Reserve in the freezer until ready to bake